GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you have to be open-minded and receptive to learning if you want to improve
 - you have to be observant to learn how game mechanics and the AI work
 - you have to be perseverant in trying other strategies when something doesn't work
+- while under pressure, try to stay calm as getting angry at yourself or others will lead you/them to make bad decisions and play worse

 ### Sweeping
 - definition: clearing an area from one side to the other, one enemy at a time